 - 2) recognizing these qualities from past experiences;

 - 3) categorizing it by abstracting one of the object’s qualities.

 As fully-developed adults, we might be accustomed to do this in the blink of an eye, but it’s still quite a complex process to be undertaken by a preschooler.
 For example, crackers, a sofa cushion, a building block, and a book might all be shaped like a square, and therefore be members of the same object category.
 However, they are evidently not the exact same shape, and they all have many other “distracting” characteristics that a child must be able to ignore using just the right amount of abstract thinking.

-When your daughter learns to distinguish between basic colors or to identify shapes, what is seemingly a very simple and repetitive play is actually laying the bases for a vast array of skills, including vocabulary, attention, memory, integration of information, conceptual reasoning and abstract thinking.
+When your child learns to distinguish between basic colors or to identify shapes, what is seemingly a very simple and repetitive game is actually laying the bases for a vast array of skills, including vocabulary, attention, memory, integration of information, conceptual reasoning, and abstract thinking.